Streamlined Energy & Carbon Reporting (SECR)

 How to comply?

-SECR will require businesses to include their energy use (including electricity, gas and transport) emissions and an intensity metric in their annual Directors’ report for financial years beginning on or after 1 April 2019.
+SECR requires businesses to include their energy use (including electricity, gas and transport) emissions and an intensity metric in their annual Directors’ report for financial years beginning on or after 1 April 2019.

 The government won’t specify the exact procedures that should be used for energy and carbon reporting, nor will they specify which intensity metrics to use.
 They will however create guidance on good practice.